-Gay Couple Travel: Dutch Island Vlieland during an Autumn Weekend
+Gay Couple Travel: Exploring the Dutch Island Vlieland during an Autumn Weekend

 It is Friday and a busy week is over.
 The weather forecast predicts rainy and windy weather in the western part of Europe.
 Our starting point for a short trip on the Dutch coast to stay for some days away from all the stress and busy life.
 Sleeping late, self-made breakfast with fresh coffee and long walks and bike tours along the lonely beaches around the Island.
 Sounds as perfect as it is!
 But for the beginning let us introduce you the Dutch Island Vlieland.

 Vlieland as the second island from the west as part of the West Frisian Island in the North Sea more specifically in the Wadden Sea.
 The Dutch island is located in between two further islands: south of Vlieland by the island Texel and in the northeast of Vlieland by the island Terschelling.
 Vlieland as a beautiful escape is rich in calm nature, abounded beaches, and unique landscape.
 The “capital” of Vlieland is its only village, called Oost-Vlieland.
 As the name might tell you, it is located in the eastern part of the island with a harbor for the ferry, a small main street with shops and old houses with traditional cafés, bars, and restaurants.